Konekt4/Konekt4/README.md

 ## 🧠 About Me

 I’m a **Computer Engineering student (UDG)** passionate about **Software Development**, **Data Analysis**, and **Machine Learning**.
-I apply a **data-driven mindset** not only in code, but also in the management and growth of my digital community of over **15,000 followers**, through analytical and creative strategy.

 ---

 ## 🧰 Tech Stack & Focus